KasMedia Logo

 • Chapter 1E: GHOSTDAG.
 We are finally positioned to introduce the man of the hour.
 We will introduce the GHOSTDAG protoccol and use all the insights and fundamentals we developed in previous episodes to understand it better.

-Post 1: PHANTOM
+Post 1: The PHANTOM Protocol

-Post 2: GHOSTDAG
+Post 2: The GHOSTDAG Protocol

-Post 3: Sketch of GHOSTDAG Security Proof*
+Post 4: Sketch of GHOSTDAG Security Proof*

-Post 4: GHOSTDAG confirmation times
+Post 5: GHOSTDAG confirmation times

 Part II: Reducing Storage Costs